aidadatahub/aidadatahub.github.io/docs/dsp-first-login/index.md

 Once logged in, you would normally be passed back to the service that requested authentication.
-But as the DSP is designed to support working with sensitive data, you will also be required to use multi-factor authentication (somewhat simpliefied that means just knowing a password should not be enough, typically something more such as having a physical object should be required).
+But as the DSP is designed to support working with sensitive data, you will also be required to use multi-factor authentication (somewhat simplified that means just knowing a password should not be enough, typically something more such as having a physical object should be required).

 With Life Science Login, this means you will be asked to provide a second